 Cloud vendors keep trying to outrun each other claiming that their data storage services are the safest.
 Hardware manufacturers and distributors go on arguing that nothing can be safer than keeping data close to your chest with on-premises servers that you own and that no one but you can physically access.

-Cybersecurity experts strongly advise businesses not to collect and store any customer information they don’t need or render it anonymized/unrecognizable.
-This makes the information less interesting to cybercriminals.
+Cyber security experts strongly advise businesses not to collect and store any customer information they don’t need or render it anonymized/unrecognizable.
+This makes your systems less interesting for cybercriminals to carry out a data breach.

 Access restrictions on sensitive data are also a must.
 Only trusted and well-trained employees can be admitted and allowed to view and modify information to avoid possible data leaks.
 This is key to protect your company’s good name.